kmcoyle/last-dnarrange/short_seg_investigation/validate_short_SVs.md

     summarize(Count = n()) %>%
     ggplot(aes(x=sample_id, y=Count, fill=repeat_type)) +
     geom_bar(position="stack", stat="identity") +
-    ggtitle("Segments overlapping RepeatMasker annotations.\nNote: samples may share segments, and there can be multiple \"same location\" segments per sample")
+    ggtitle("Segments overlapping RepeatMasker annotations.\nNote: samples may share segments, and there can be multiple\n \"same location\" segments per sample")
 ```

     `summarise()` has grouped output by 'sample_id'.
 You can override using the